 In Appendix~\ref{app_sec_theory_elpd_vs_eelpd}, we analyse and motivate the method applied in the paper and mention that other approaches can be made for assessing the uncertainty about $\elpd{\Md}{\yobs}$.
-In this appendix we discuss some of these and further motivate the applied method.
-Instead of analysing the error stochastically over possible data sets, it is also possible, for example, to find bounds or apply Bayesian inference for the error.
+This appendix discusses some of these and further motivates the applied method.
+Instead of analysing the error stochastically over possible data sets, it is also possible, for example, to find bounds or apply Bayesian inference to the error.
 As briefly discussed in Section~\ref{sec_intro_uncertainty}, also other formulations of the target uncertainty

 may satisfy the desired equality